cimug-org/jCleanCim/README.md

 Have a look [here](http://choosealicense.com/licenses/#lgpl-v3) for a relatively accessible comparison of licenses.

-This software has been developed in my free time.
-The contained IP is not related in any way to my previous or current employer.

 * * *

 ### Release notes for jCleanCim-02v03 (=jCleanCim-02v02.beta-3), 2019-12-20

 * * *

-Note that there is no jCleanCim-02v02, only 2 beta milestones (02v02.beta-2 and 02v02.beta-3) that were made available for local needs of WG13 and ENTSO-E CGMES SG work - used to validate CIM canonical and profile models and produce various WG13 documents before the end of the year.
-As these have been developed, debugged, tested, feature implementation reverted back after failed tests (MS Word caption labels), and over all incorporated new features on the fly - I decided to simply declare the 02v02.beta-3 as 02v03, eventhough the time was too short for a proper update of the .pptx tutorial.
-This is my first task for next release, I promise :-).
+Note that there was no jCleanCim-02v02, but rather only 2 beta milestones (02v02.beta-2 and 02v02.beta-3) that were made available for the internal needs of WG13 and ENTSO-E CGMES SG work - needed to validate CIM canonical and profile models and produce various WG13 documents at that time.
+The 02v02.beta-3 ended up being released as 02v03.
+Note that due to limited time a corresopnding update of the .pptx tutorial for 02v03 was not completed for the release.

-In the meantime, I hope you can enjoy the following new features.

 ### New features

-In this release, main focus was on generic namespace support, stereotypes, document generation options (especially on generating documents from UML profile models), and tireless attempt at supporting English document generation with non-English versions of MS Word.
+In this release, the primary focus was on generic namespace support, stereotypes, document generation options (especially on generating documents from UML profile models), and ongoing work related to supporting English document generation with non-English versions of MS Word.
 The release also features the contribution used for generation of MIBs for IEC62351-7 (thanks Gigi!) as well as several smaller changes to better support IEC61850 modelling and document generation (more coming in the next release - thanks Laurent!).
 And as usual, there are a number of new tests and bug fixes.

 #### Stereotype `informative`